dcm4che-dockerfiles/keycloak/README.md

 This environment variable sets the admin user name for Wildfly.
 Default value is `admin`.

-#### `WILDFLY_ADMIN_PASSWORD`

-This environment variable sets the password for the WILDFLY_ADMIN_USER.
-Default value can be viewed in LDAP, it is set to `admin`.

-#### `WILDFLY_ADMIN_PASSWORD_FILE`

-Path to file containing the password for the WILDFLY_ADMIN_USER.
-Overwrites password set by `WILDFLY_ADMIN_PASSWORD`.

 #### `KEYCLOAK_ADMIN_USER`

 This environment variable sets the admin user name for Keycloak master realm.
-Default value is not set, will use the default WILDFLY_ADMIN_USER to create an admin user for Keycloak master realm.
+If not specified, no admin user for the Keycloak master realm will be created.

 #### `KEYCLOAK_ADMIN_PASSWORD`

-This environment variable sets the password for the KEYCLOAK_ADMIN_USER.
-Default value is not set.
+This environment variable sets the password for the `KEYCLOAK_ADMIN_USER`.
+Only effective if `KEYCLOAK_ADMIN_USER` is set and the file specified by `KEYCLOAK_ADMIN_PASSWORD_FILE` does not exist.

 #### `KEYCLOAK_ADMIN_PASSWORD_FILE`

-Path to file containing the password for the KEYCLOAK_ADMIN_USER.
-Overwrites password set by `KEYCLOAK_ADMIN_PASSWORD`.
+Path to file containing the password for the `KEYCLOAK_ADMIN_USER`.
+Only effective if `KEYCLOAK_ADMIN_USER` is set.
+If the file does not exist and if `KEYCLOAK_ADMIN_PASSWORD` is set, it will be created containing the password specified by `KEYSTORE_PASSWORD`.
+Default value is `/tmp/keycloak_admin_password`.

 #### `SUPER_USER_ROLE`